 Using the New API

 The WordPress REST API is available on WordPress.com with the following base URL: https://public-api.wordpress.com/wp/v2/.
 This new API is backwards-incompatible with the v1 API, which we have no plans to deprecate at this time.

 Going forward, we encourage developers to write new code against the v2 API whenever possible.
 This has the added benefit of making your applications able to run against both WordPress.com and self-hosted WordPress sites.

 To make testing and exploration easier, we’ve also updated our API console to support both versions of our API.
 You can switch API versions using the dropdown toggle in the upper left:

 Once you’ve selected the WP REST API, you can view and select endpoints and make authenticated requests just as in the previous version:

 For self-hosted sites running the Jetpack plugin, we expect read requests to work (but you must be running at least Jetpack version 4.3.2).
 Write requests to Jetpack sites do not work yet, since this will require the site to be running the content endpoints and a future version of the Jetpack plugin that supports them.

-In addition, a few endpoints are restricted or disabled on WordPress.com (generally due to security concerns and/or parity with our existing API).
+In addition, a few endpoints are restricted or disabled on WordPress.com, generally for parity with our v1 API.
 A few examples: